Women on the Edge (1929 film)

 Women on the Edge (German: Frauen am Abgrund) is a 1929 German silent drama film directed by Georg Jacoby and starring Gustav Diessl, Elga Brink and Inge Landgut.
-Paul Hörbiger notably played the part of a Jewish Impresario Siegfried Nürnberger.
+It was shot at the Halensee Studios in Berlin.
+The film's sets were designed by the art director Max Heilbronner.
+Paul Hörbiger notably played the supporting role of a Jewish impresario Siegfried Nürnberger.